jesseduffield/jesseduffield.github.io/_posts/2024-12-29-Add-More-Kafkas.md

 title: "Add More Kafkas"
 ---

-Rome wasn't built in a day, but when it did eventually get completed, it had a striking resemblance to state of the art software architectural practices implemented by my own engineering team at [Clipbox](https://clipbox.carrd.co/):

-* complex sewer system that carries material out from the core to various other places (think Microservice)
-* defensive structures to prevent infiltration from barbarians (Security)
-* use of complex but precise language (Rust)
-* competent, stoic emperors

-Software development is a competitive landscape, especially with the recent rise in AI coding assitants, so I knew from day one that if we didn't add Rust, Kafka, and Microservice to the architecture, we were _f\*cked_.
+I knew from day one that if we didn't add Rust, Kafka, and Microservice to [Clipbox](https://clipbox.carrd.co/)'s architecture, we were _f\*cked_.

-So I got my engineering team in a room in the first week of development and said:
+In an increasingly competitive world of software engineering, accelerated by recent advances in AI coding assitants, we needed to stand apart from the crowd, so I got my engineering team in a room in the first week of development and said:

 > guys (and girls, obviously) we are going to really architect the sh\*t out of this product.
 It's going to be hard: some of you won't be able to endure the long hours, the random bugs, or (let's face it) my own occasional mood swings, but there is no greatness without sacrifice, and I promise you all that if we can pull this off, Clipbox is going to propel all of you into greatness, both in your careers, and your personal lives.